 It is better to have your local law enforcement with you than against you.
 Take time to talk to police officers in your community.
 Get to know the officers who frequently work the area where you conduct your street preaching activities.
-If officers happen by when you are street preaching, respectfully acknowledge them, thank them for their service, and encourage the crowd to do the same.
+If officers happen to come by when you are street preaching, respectfully acknowledge them, thank them for their service, and encourage the crowd to do the same.
 If you are in a coffee shop or fast food restaurant, offer to pay for the officer’s coffee or meal.
-Do not be offended if the officer does not accept your offer, and don’t press the issue.
+Do not be offended if the officer does not accept your offer and don’t press the issue.
 In some jurisdictions, an officer can be reprimanded for accepting a gratuity (gift) of any kind.

 Tactical Considerations when Street Preaching

 Carry a digital tape recorder with you when and wherever you are engaged in evangelism.